 Ok, REALLY NOW, what the hell died in the bathroom?
 The Best of the RV Smells…

 An especially odoriferous toilet situation that doesn’t clear up can be a sign that it’s past the time to dump the black tank.

 Perhaps the toilet gurgle sounds just a little different than before, and you haven’t taken action on the impending doom.

 Or perhaps, the smell seems to get worse when you click the exhaust fan on, and it just seems to draw the black death up from the toilet.
 Get to it!

 Things can get complicated here.

-a.
-Easy: Dump the black tank and follow through with the grey.
+Dump the black tank and follow through with the grey.

 Dump the black tank, follow through with the grey, and if equipped, use your RV’s black tank flush mechanism.

 If you have it, it’s a non-descript hose connection on the exterior, likely opposite your other connections where you can hook up a hose and literally flush the black tank.

 MAKE SURE THE BLACK DRAIN IS OPEN!!!